Coronavirus outbreak: These five districts account for 54 per cent of COVID-19 spread in India

 Chennai

 The urban centre in south India, Chennai in Tamil Nadu stands next in the tally of the highest number of COVID-19 positive cases.
-According to the official data, Chennai has 14,800 cases, which is compareitively lesser than the Mumbai's tally, and recorded 132 deaths from the coronavirus disease.
+According to the official data, Chennai has 14,800 cases, which is comparatively lesser than the Mumbai's tally, and recorded 132 deaths from the coronavirus disease.
 In the last two days, Chennai has recorded 1,420 coronavirus cases.

 Ahmedabad